Cicely Tyson, groundbreaking award-winning actor, dead at 96

 At the Emmy Awards, “Pittman” won multiple awards, including two honors for Tyson, best lead actress in a drama and best actress in a special.

 “People ask me what I prefer doing — film, stage, television?
-I say, ‘I would have done “Jane Pittman” is the basement or in a storefront.’
+I say, ‘I would have done “Jane Pittman” in the basement or in a storefront.’
 It’s the role that determines where I go,” she told the AP.

 Tyson made her movie debut in the late 1950s with small roles in such films as “Odds Against Tomorrow,” “The Last Angry Man,” and “The Comedians.”
 She played the romantic interest to Sammy Davis Jr.‘s jazz musician in “A Man Called Adam.”